Inrixia/Floatplane-Downloader/wiki/docker.md

   <br>

 ## Quickstart:
 There is a interactive series of console prompts to help you setup the downloader and login.
-If you dont want to or cannot work with a interactive terminal please skip down to **Enviroment Variables**
+If you dont want to or cannot work with a interactive terminal please skip down to **Headless**

 Docker CLI:
 ```dockerfile